glide-browser/glide/src/glide/docs/config.md

 ## Browser UI

+The browser UI itself is an HTML document, which includes things like the URL bar, refresh button, and downloads button.
+This is different from the HTML document of the current tab.
+For the current tab, see [`glide.content.execute()`](api.md#glide.content.execute), or [`glide.tabs.active()`](api.md#glide.tabs.active).

-The browser UI itself can be customised through the `document` variable, however it doesn't quite work like a standard `Document`.
+The browser UI can be customised through the `document` variable, however it doesn't quite work like a standard [`Document`](https://developer.mozilla.org/en-US/docs/Web/API/Document).

 The `document` is a _mirror_ of the internal `document` that renders the browser UI for security reasons.
 This means only a subset of `Document` operations are supported: